 Student athletes with disabilities do not represent a higher level of liability risk or risk management concern than student athletes without disabilities.
+However, players must participate in a sport wheelchair with cambered (slanted) wheels and anti-tip bars, or a stable power chair in order to safely participate.
 With proper planning and contingencies, student athletes with disabilities can seamlessly integrate into the dynamics of an interscholastic team.
-Individualized assessments can help assess or identify any potential safety concerns.
+Individualized assessments can help asses or identify any potential safety concerns.